reecemillsom/http-request-client/README.md

 ```

 Return value will be either a error result saying that the request was unsuccessful or successful, or in the case of Get request it may contain a JSON result.

+If you wish to see examples of how to use this then look at the scripts directory.